Segnature: Regions

 In Sardinia, a related tradition known as brebus (or li paruli) focuses on the power of sacred words.
 Prayers are recited in local dialects to invoke saints or ancestral spirits.
 Healers known as Abrebadoras (female) and Abrebadoris (male) pass these prayers down secretly.
 Like Segnature on the mainland, Sardinian traditions rely on gestures, hidden knowledge, and healing intent.

-Other Regions and Modern Developments
+Other regions and modern developments

 Across Italy, Segnature-like practices continue under different names and local traditions.
 In Sicily, the term Maggiara may be used.
 These practices often involve a mix of Catholic and pre-Christian elements, with regional variations in emphasis.

 Social media has transformed how Segnature is transmitted and practised.
 Online groups help standardise knowledge, facilitate learning, and form new communities.
 Older practitioners tend to preserve secretive, Catholic-rooted customs, while younger ones often adopt eclectic, open, and syncretic approaches, sometimes integrating Pagan and New Age elements.

 Summary

 Despite linguistic and cultural variation, Segnature across Italy shares core components: hand gestures, sacred phrases, and prayers that aim to heal, protect, and influence natural forces.
 These practices reflect a layered heritage of pre-Christian, Catholic, and vernacular traditions that continue to evolve within the modern cultural landscape.